center4aos/center4aos.github.io/docs/index.md

-# The Center for Accessibility and Open Source -- CAOS
+# Welcome to CAOS — The Center for Accessibility and Open Source

 CAOS supports     disability inclusion in  open-source communities , as well as  open-source communities that focus on accessibility.